-Physics (11, 12) Fee: \$10.00
+Physics (11, 12)

 Physics is the fundamental science of the natural world.
 This course involves study, extensive laboratory work, problem solving and demonstrations in the area of measurements, kinematics, dynamics, vectors, work and energy, waves, and electricity.
 With respect to Conceptual Physics, students will cover a greater variety of topics in greater depth, and greater emphasis will be placed on the mathematical treatment of the physical relationships in the universe.
 This course is recommended for students who plan to attend college.
 Concurrent enrollment in pre-calculus is recommended.
-Students are also admitted to the course with teacher recommendation, enrollment in Algebra II, and a minimum of a C average in current math classes.
+Students are also admitted to the course with teacher recommendation, enrollment in Algebra II, and a minimum of a "C" average in current math classes.
 The student is responsible for having a scientific calculator.
-This class meets seven periods per week for 1⁄2 unit of credit each semester.
+This class meets 7 periods per week for 1⁄2 unit of credit each semester.

-LCCC CC+ BIOG 121 (11, 12) 1 semester 1 credit and 4 credit hours from LCCC Prerequisites: CC+ standards.
+LCCC CC+ BIOG 221 (11, 12)

+1 semester 1 credit and 4 credit hours form LCCC

+Prerequisites: CC+ standards.
 All prospective students must have completed Biology or Biology Honors and Chemistry or Chemistry Honors and must also obtain a recommendation from their previous science teacher.

 Anatomy and physiology builds on the foundation of biological science established in the current biology course.
 Cell biology is covered in more depth and extended to include an understanding of histology.
 The course also offers an in depth study of human organ systems including integumentary, skeletal, muscular, nervous (including a study of the senses) and endocrine.
 The laboratory portion of the course is designed to reinforce the concepts presented in lecture.
 A variety of preserved specimens will be used for dissection; dissection is required.
 This is a college level course; students are required to enroll at LCCC and will receive college credit.
-Students will participate in a field trip to LCCC's Biology Laboratory at the end of the senseter to view cadavers.
+Students will participate in a field trip to LCCC's Biology Laboratory at the end of the semester to view cadavers.
 This course includes an online lecture requirement, some of this will have to be done on your own time and some will be done in class.
 This class meets 8 periods per week for 1 unit of credit each semester.

-LCCC CC+ BIOG 122 (11, 12) 1 semester 1 credit and 4 credit hours from LCCC Prerequisites: CC+ standards.
-Grade of "C" or better in BIOG 121.
+LCCC CC+ BIOG 222 (11, 12)

+Prerequisites: CC+ standards.
+Grade of "C" or better in BIOG 221.